-All Agency staff members participate in The Housing Fund 401(k) Retirement Plan administered by The Retirement Plan Company, LLC.
-All employees are eligible to make deferrals starting the first day of the month following the date of hire.
-The Agency contributes 13% of employees' base compensation.
-Total contributions amounted to \$83,644 and \$104,014 for the years ended September 30, 2016 and 2015, respectively.
+Through March 31, 2017, all Agency staff members participated in The Housing Fund 401(k) Retirement Plan administered by The Retirement Plan Company, LLC.
+Under this plan, all employees were eligible to make deferrals starting the first day of the month following the date of hire and the Agency contributed 13% of employees' base compensation.
+Effective April 1, 2017, all Agency staff members are eligible to participate in the LBMC Employment Partners, LLC 401(k) Profit Sharing Plan with a match of 100% of the first 3% of contributions and 50% of the next 2% of contributions.
+Total contributions amounted to \$48,466 and \$83,644 for the years ended September 30, 2017 and 2016, respectively.